- SCU Home Page

 Disability Accommodation Policy

-To request academic accommodations for a disability, students must be registered with Disabilities Resources, located in Benson, room 216.
-If you would like to register with Disabilities Resources, please visit their office or call at (408) 554-4109.
-You will need to register and provide professional documentation of a disability prior to receiving academic accommodations.
+To request academic accommodations for a disability, students must be registered with Disabilities Resources, located in Benson 216.
+Students register using DR Online Services at www.scu.edu/disabilities.
+Students need to register and provide professional documentation of a disability prior to receiving academic accommodations.
+Please read "Required Documentation" on the website before starting the registration process.
+Students may contact Disabilities Resources at 408-554-4109 if they have questions.